All Episodes

 Love him to death.

-You know, if I say the if I say these words 999, you know who I'm talking about.
+You know, if I say these words, 999, you know who I'm talking about, and that would be Herman Cain.

-Herman Cain all of a sudden is rising in the polls.
+Herman Cain, all of a sudden, is rising in the polls.

 Remember Herman Cain?